washingtonpost/elex-clarity/README.rst

      - one of [precinct, county, state]
      - N
      - county
+   * - countyName
+     - Name of county to get results from if counties have their own pages
+     - string
+     - N
+     - --
    * - officeID
      - what office ID(s) should be returned?
      - a comma separated list of office IDs